After a long and strenuous day a sauna session will leave you feeling relaxed, revitalized, and centered.

 Above all else, this is a comfortable sauna.
 It’s got great features like premium speakers and an auxiliary jack for those who want to listen to music, but the most comfortable addition is easily the digital control module that allows users to get the temperature of the sauna just right.
 There are a host of other features that make this sauna stand out, including easy assembly and a narrow profile that makes it easier to fit into confined spaces.
 All in all, this is the kind of sauna that really demonstrates exactly what you can get in an infrared model.

 If you’re looking for problems with this sauna, you’re honestly not going to find many.
 It possibly could have a few more creature comforts included (Bluetooth would be nice), but this really is the whole package.
-If you’re in the market for an infrared sauna, this is absolutely where you need to start.
+If you’re in the market for the best infrared sauna, this is absolutely where you need to start.

 2. Dynamic Saunas “Venice I”